Python-simulation/Beampy/docs/html/_sources/index.rst.txt

 For more informations, see the
 :download:`detailed user guide <../docs/Beampy_guide.pdf>`
-describing Beampy and explaining the choices made.
+describing Beampy and explaining the choices made
+(not updated and not finished).

 Overview
 ========